Quavo steps up advocacy against gun violence after his nephew Takeoff’s shooting death

 LOS ANGELES (AP) — The trauma Migos rapper Quavo suffered after witnessing his nephew Takeoff being gunned down last year is a disturbing sight he doesn’t want anyone else to experience.

 Through his pain, Quavo found his purpose as a vocal advocate against gun violence.
-He met privately with some powerful political figures including Vice President Kamala Harris then was expected to speak on a panel discussion about combating the issue during the Congressional Black Caucus legislative conference in Washington on Wednesday.
+He met privately with some powerful political figures including Vice President Kamala Harris then later spoke on a panel about combating the issue during the Congressional Black Caucus legislative conference in Washington on Wednesday.

 The Grammy-nominated rapper said Takeoff’s untimely death in 2022 ultimately convinced him to speak up.